top of page

 For Incarcerated Persons

-Under the direction of TPCA Director of Mediators for Incarcerated Persons, Brittany Robertson, our Mediators for Incarcerated Individuals team assists with the advocacy needs of incarcerated individuals via our mail correspondence.
+TPCA's Mediators for Incarcerated Persons assists with the advocacy needs of incarcerated individuals via our mail correspondence.
 This team of volunteer Mediators often assists by acting as liaisons between incarcerated individuals, unit wardens, and various TDCJ administrative personnel, providing our available resource documents, and offering referrals to incarcerated individuals who reach out to us.
 Our Mediators for Incarcerated Persons work behind the scenes and are focused on the units within a given TDCJ region.
-As a means of empowering those who are incarcerated, Brittany, oversees teams of incarcerated persons who desire to be more active in advocacy.
+As a means of empowering those who are incarcerated, Brittany Robertson, oversees teams of incarcerated volunteers who desire to be more active in advocacy.
 As TPCA believes in a trauma informed approach and amplifying the voices of those who are impacted, our support department is the driving force for TPCA's policy decisions and recommendations.

 bottom of page